hkwjsxl/PythonFullStack/Notes/模块4/day25 MySQL入门/笔记/day25.md

 # 1.登录MySQL
 wupeiqi@wupeiqideMBP ~ % /usr/local/mysql/bin/mysql -u root -p
 Enter password:
-Welcome to the MySQL monitor.
+Welcome to the OldNotes monitor.
 Commands end with ; or \g.
-Your MySQL connection id is 5
+Your OldNotes connection id is 5
-Server version: 5.7.31 MySQL Community Server (GPL)
+Server version: 5.7.31 OldNotes Community Server (GPL)

 Copyright (c) 2000, 2020, Oracle and/or its affiliates.
 All rights reserved.